ACID Properties in DBMS: Atomicity, Consistency, Isolation, and Durability

 Have a look at DBMS's Top 50 Most Important Interview Questions

-What is a Database Transaction?
+What is Database Transaction?

 A transaction in DBMS is a set of logically related operations(reads and writes).
 It is a single unit of work that either completes fully or does not complete at all and leaves the storage system in a consistent state.
-One of the most basic and familiar examples of a transaction is bank account transactions.
+One of the most basic and familiar examples of a transaction is bank account transaction.

 When you withdraw money from your bank account through the ATM card, the following steps occur: